 You’ll also need to look for anything to increase speed.
 SEO (search engine optimization) plays a big part in most WordPress sites, and page load times are something search engines look at.
 It could be low density servers, a CDN or a caching tool, just make sure some amount of speed bump is there.
 For a web host that includes all three, check out HostGator (read our HostGator review).

 HostGator is one of the providers among our best web hosting for WordPress.
-That guide will provide you with a few recommendations for WordPress specifically, but make sure to check out some of our other web hosting reviews if you need a few more options.
+That guide will provide you with a few recommendations for WordPress specifically.

 How to Install WordPress